-Every Dating Trend Of 2017, Ranked From Bad To The Absolute Worst
+Every Terrible Dating Trend You Need To Know, Ranked From Bad To The Absolute Worst

 It seems like just about every day, there are a bunch of new dating trends popping up, making life so much more confusing than it needs to be.
 But there is also both some satisfaction and relief knowing that the annoying and oftentimes bizarre dating trends of 2017 aren't just happening to you.
 The good news is that none of us are immune to any of these cringeworthy dating practices, so just like they say in High School Musical... we're all in this together.